secfurry/sideshow/README.md

 See the [InkyFrame](https://github.com/secfurry/inky-frame) repository for compatibility.

+## Stupid Notes

+If you have the device on battery (via JST) and it wakes up way too early or instantly.
+Unplug it from the battery and let it sit for a minute, sometimes the PCF gets wonky and needs a lil reset.

 ## Bugs

 - Files named from MacOS are not correctly found by their name, even when correct.